 The Cry1Ab and PAT proteins are expected to be expressed in all plant tissues.
-Plants were grown in a single greenhouse trial in the U.S. The Cry1Ab and PAT protein levels were determined by enzyme linked immunosorbent assay (ELISA) using commercial ELISA kits specific for each protein.
-The parts (matrices) sampled from 'Coker 315' control plants and glufosinate ammonium-sprayed $BC_2F_4$ plants (see Figure 2) are given in Table 2.
+The Cry1Ab and PAT protein levels were determined by enzyme linked immunosorbent assay (ELISA) using commercial ELISA kits specific for each protein.
+The parts (matrices) sampled from 'Coker 315' control plants and BC_2F_4 plants (see Figure 2) are given in Table 2.
 For roots, stems and leaves, samples were taken at several growth stages.
 Samples were taken from leaf tissue of each plant used for analysis to confirm (by lateral flow strips) whether the plants were transgenic or control.